strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 One-to-Many relationships are useful when:

-- an entity from a Content-Type A is linked to many entities of another Content-Type B,
+- an entry from a Content-Type A is linked to many entries of another Content-Type B,
-- while an entity from Content-Type B is linked to only one entity of Content-Type A.
+- while an entry from Content-Type B is linked to only one entry of Content-Type A.

 One-to-many relationships are always bidirectional, and are usually defined with the corresponding Many-to-One relationship: